 2. High Side Plank

-The ability to maintain a high level of stability with the body in a high side plank position is a benchmark for fitness and core strength.
+Maintaining a high level of stability with the body in a high-side plank position is a benchmark for fitness and core strength.

 This exercise challenges your balance and requires you to activate and work your stabilizer muscles as you hold your plank.